Lots of people track calories and macros.

-A lot of effort goes into debating the perfect balance of carbs, fat and protein.
-However, these macronutrient wars become largely irrelevant once you balance your micronutrients with real food.
+A lot of effort goes into debating the ideal balance of carbs, fat and protein.
+However, these macro nutrient wars become largely irrelevant once you balance your micro nutrients with real food.

 Macros and calories still matter, but the ultimate question really is:

 which foods provide the nutrients that YOU are not getting enough of?

 Marty Kendall’s Nutrient Optimiser is the only tool that will tell YOU: